Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence: Abstract

 \section{Abstract}

-We study spatiotemporal chaos in dense active suspensions using a generalized hydrodynamic model.
-As the activity is increased, we observe a clear structural transition marked by the formation of intense, spatially organized vortices with the appearance of giant number fluctuations.
-This transition is accompanied by the emergence of local polar ordering, an increase in velocity correlations, and a shift in the velocity distribution from unimodal to bimodal.
-Beyond activity, reducing the instability timescale leads to similar structural changes in the flow.
-This suggests that both activity and instability dynamics can serve as control parameters for pattern formation.
-Our findings reveal how local ordering and dynamical instability interact to generate large-scale structures in active systems.
-Furthermore, based on the energy budget, we define an order parameter that quantifies the structural changes in the phase space of activity and instability time scales.
+We study spatiotemporal chaos in two-dimensional dense active suspensions using a generalized hydrodynamic model.
+Increasing activity induces a structural transition marked by the formation of intense vortices and giant number fluctuations at the mesoscale.
+The flow self-organizes into locally polar-ordered regions coexisting with chaotic domains, producing a bimodal velocity distribution and enhanced correlations.
+This mixed-state morphology underlies the universal statistical behavior observed beyond a critical activity threshold.
+Reducing the instability timescale yields similar transitions, showing that both activity and instability act as control parameters for pattern formation.
+An energy-based order parameter derived from the system’s budget quantifies and unifies these structural transitions across the phase space of activity and instability timescales.